aspose-html-cloud/aspose-html-cloud-docs/html/conversion-api/conversion-sdk-api/convert-html-to-mhtml/_index.md

 {{< tab tabNum="6" >}}

-The code snippet below explains how to convert **HTML to PDF Ruby** language applying.
-HTML is taken from the Web, converted to PDF and saved to the local file system.
+The code snippet below explains how to convert **HTML to MHTML Ruby** language applying.
+HTML is taken from the Web, converted to MHTML and saved to the local file system.
 You can download the Ruby SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby).

 ```ruby